In this article, we will look at how to create a Word Cloud with Microsoft Power BI.

 We will see what a word cloud is, why it is useful, and how to perform various transformations on a Word Cloud.

-If you would like to learn more Power BI visuals are covered in our training for Power BI beginners.
+If you would like to learn more Power BI visuals are covered in our Microsoft Power BI courses.

 A word cloud is a diagram that displays a collection of words in various sizes, colours, and orientations.

 The sizes of the words in a word cloud usually depends on how often that word occurs in the chosen text.

 Words that appear more frequently appear in larger, bolder text.